NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-12-13 holiday party + rest of day.
+Basic simulation with integration time and laser control linkage in mains.
+Reset of virtualization setups to have base system with full hd, non-dns resolved network connections for windows update inhibit.
+Simulated temperatures and noise margins representative of integration time changes.

+    3fd3562 hardware capture updates with live simulation data ...
+    77c4e5f tests of 1-10k integration change

+2016-12-13 16:30

 2016-12-12 07:00 receive and process shipments for loading dock, front area.
 Update documentation for more efficient processing. website maintenance rule clarification.
 Setup of dual monitor configuration for